 - 1. President Trump; - 2.
-White House employees, including anyone with an "\.eop.gov" email domain; - 3.
+White House employees, including anyone with an ".eop.gov" email domain; - 3.
 Attorneys or representatives acting on behalf of President Trump; - 4.
-Employees of the ATF; - Employees of other Department of Justice-linked agencies including at the U.S. Marshals Service, the Federal Bureau of Investigation, and U.S. Drug Enforcement Administration; - 6.
-Employees of Department of Homeland Security-linked agencies including those within the Federal Protective Services, U.S. Immigration and Customs Enforcement, and U.S. Customs and Border Protection.
+Employees of the U.S. Marshals Service; - 5.
+Employees of the Department of Justice and linked agencies including at the Federal Bureau of Investigation, U.S. Drug Enforcement Administration, and Bureau of Alcohol, Tobacco, Firearms, and Explosives; - 6.
+Employees of the Department of Homeland Security and linked agencies including those within the Federal Protective Services, and U.S. Customs and Border Protection.